 (Gen. 16:7-16 esp.
-V.7 keyword: fountain, Hebrew word 'ayin, which means the eye of the landscape) Pregnant Hagar headed south to Egypt but she traveled alone in what would later be named the Negev Desert.
+V.7 keyword: fountain: Hebrew word 'ayin: defined: the eye of the landscape) Pregnant Hagar headed south to Egypt but she traveled alone in what would later be named the Negev Desert.
 Coming north from Egypt she had been with Abram's clan, they knew the way and they knew the watering places in this desert land.
 Her water bags were empty, she was ready to throw their useless extra weight away and Hagar was dying from thirst when she staggered numbly to the top of a dune and saw an eye looking back at her in the far distance of this awful wilderness of sand.

 The beautiful, shimmering pool fed by the well looked like an eyeball, the wall around it, built by various travelers, was the eyelids, the small spray of greenery around that looked like eyelashes and the line of 7 date palm trees on the south side was the eyebrow.
 It was an eye in the desert and it was looking at her!